slok/kahoy/README.md

 ### How is Garbage collection handled?

 Kahoy takes manifests in 2 states, an `old` state, and a `new` state.
 It compares both and checks what's missing in the `new` one comparing the `old` one.
 Those are the resources that will be deleted (garbage collected).

+The deletion is made in a resource manner using `Kubectl delete`, this is safe because Kahoy selects what wants to delete so, it already knows what is going to be delete on the server.

+Other methods like `prune` are not safe, and that's why Kahoy doesn't use them.

 ### Why git?